Pershing Square Capital Management

-Pershing Square Capital Management is an American hedge fund management company founded and run by Bill Ackman, headquartered in New York City.
+Pershing Square Capital Management (Pershing Square) is an American hedge fund based in New York City.
+It specializes in activist investments, using influence over company management through the purchase of shares and by exerting pressure on management.
+Pershing Square was founded on January 1, 2004, by Bill Ackman, a hedge fund manager who was a co-founder of the investment firm Gotham Partners in 1992.

-Company history

-In 2004, with $54 million in funding from his personal funds and former business partner Leucadia National, Ackman started Pershing Square Capital Management.

-Ackman has been known to hire people outside of traditional finance backgrounds; for instance, his professionals have included a former fly fishing guide, a former tennis pro, and "a man whom he met in a cab."

-In October 2014, Ackman launched a UK-based closed-end fund, Pershing Square Holdings, on the London Stock Exchange.
+Pershing Square was initially capitalized with Ackman's personal funds and $54 million raised from Leucadia National, a prominent investor with whom he had previously collaborated on Gotham Partners projects.
+This provided the firm with a substantial liquidity reserve at its inception.

+In October 2014, Pershing Square Holdings, a closed-end investment fund managed by Ackman, made its initial public offering (IPO) on the Amsterdam Stock Exchange.
+The listing raised $2.73 billion, exceeding the initially planned $2 billion.
+Shares were priced at $25 per share during the IPO but closed at $22 on the first trading day, reflecting a 9.9% discount to the fund’s net asset value.

 Investment history

-Pershing has launched activist campaigns against McDonald's, Wendy's, and Herbalife.
+Pershing Square has launched activist campaigns against McDonald's, Wendy's, and Herbalife.

-In 2005, Pershing bought a significant share in fast food chain Wendy's International and successfully pressured them to sell off its Tim Horton's donut chain.
+In 2005, Pershing Square bought a significant share in fast food chain Wendy's International and successfully pressured them to sell off its Tim Horton's donut chain.
 Wendy's spun off the Canadian restaurant donut chain through an IPO in 2006 and raised $670 million for Wendy's investors.
-After Ackman sold his shares at a substantial profit after a dispute over executive succession, the stock price collapsed, raising criticism the sale of Wendy's fastest growing unit left the company in a weaker market position.
+After Ackman sold his shares at a substantial profit after a dispute over executive succession, the stock price collapsed, raising criticism that the sale of Wendy's fastest growing unit left the company in a weaker market position.
 Ackman blamed the poor performance on their new CEO.